Brand Whitlock: Springfield, Illinois

 His political writing attracted attention by Illinois politicians, and Whitlock was offered a job as Gov. John Peter Altgeld's personal secretary; instead he took a position with the Secretary of State.
 While in Springfield, he also studied the law under Senator J. M. Palmer; he was admitted to the bar in 1894, at the age of 25.

 Whitlock had married Susan Brainerd in 1892, but she died four months after their wedding.
 In 1895 he married again, choosing her sister Nell Brainerd.

 In 1893, Whitlock prepared the pardon documents for the Haymarket Affair's convicted men: Fielden, Neebe, and Schwab.
 After Gov. Altgeld signed the pardons, Whitlock commented, "The storm will break now," to which the governor replied, "It was merely doing right."

 Whitlock became very active in Illinois Democratic Party politics.
 In 1894, he was Chair of the Democratic Finance Committee and in charge of arrangements for the state convention.

 Attorney and mayor of Toledo, Ohio

 After the defeat of Gov. Altgeld in 1896, Whitlock returned to Toledo in 1897, where he established a successful legal practice.
 Whitlock provided legal services to the Mayor of Toledo, Samuel M. Jones, a.k.a.
 "Golden Rule" Jones.
 In one case, Whitlock successfully argued to overturn the Ohio state statutes that governed municipalities.

 Whitlock entered politics more directly in Toledo, running on the Independent ticket for mayor; he was elected four times from 1906 to 1914.
-He was one of a number of Progressive politicians elected as mayors of major Midwestern cities in 1911.
+He was one of a number of Progressive politicians elected as mayors of major Midwestern cities in 1911, following the unexpected sweep of the Milwaukee Socialists in 1910.
 He declined a fifth nomination as mayor when recruited for a diplomatic post.